Skip to content

 • Do not share your antibiotics with others.

-• Enhance personal hygiene while you are taking antibiotics to protect yourself and to prevent the spread of bacteria:
+• Enhance personal hygiene while you are taking antibiotics to protect the health of you and your family:

 • Practise frequent hand hygiene.